bunkat/later/Readme.md

+## This project is no longer being maintained.
+It should be treated as sample code on one technique to calculate future instances of complex schedules.
+If you are looking to fire a task every 1 minute, use a cron scheduler instead.

 # [Later](http://bunkat.github.io/later/) [![Build Status](https://travis-ci.org/bunkat/later.svg)](https://travis-ci.org/bunkat/later)

 _Later_ is a library for describing recurring schedules and calculating their future occurrences.
 It supports a very flexible schedule definition including support for composite schedules and schedule exceptions.
 Create new schedules manually, via Cron expression, via text expressions, or using a fully chainable API.